 In August of 1875, a police report was filed in Northern England, in Sunderland, against a young married man named Thomas B. Cowan.
 Cowan was charged with assaulting Caroline Watson of Wayman Street in Monkwearmouth.
 The police reported that the event started at the house of Watson’s sister, a married woman named Mrs. Field, but who was Cowan’s cousin by marriage.

 When Cowan was hauled before the court, testimony was given that after Cowan arrived, Watson entered the same room.
-Cowan stood with his back to the fire for a few minutes, and, then for no reason he grabbed Watson, who was standing near him, and he began rubbing his whiskers on her face.
+Cowan stood with his back to the fire for a few minutes, and then for no reason, he grabbed Watson, who was standing near him.
+He began rubbing his whiskers on her face.
 She resented his actions and kicked him in the shins, which caused him to take a couple of steps backwards.
 Continue reading →

 Millinery fashions for 1881 were based on varying materials and styles depending on the season.
 For instance, straw was the popular springtime material for hats, and, in general, hats were large, whereas bonnets were small and worn close to the head.
 This close-fitting bonnet shape was still in vogue when summer started, and hats for the seaside were coarse straw, lined with velvet or plain or gathered satin, trimmed with flowers and worn large “so as to shade the face thoroughly.”
 For fall, bonnets remained small and close-fitting.
 Many were composed entirely of one material, such as leaves, feathers, or beads.
 Some fall bonnets were also created from plush and trimmed with flowers or beads, arranged en diademe.